cylondata/cylon/README.md

 print(df3)
 ```

-You can run the above program in the Conda environment by
+You can run the above program in the Conda environment by using the following command.
+It uses ```mpirun``` command with 2 parallel processes.

 ```bash
 mpirun -np 2 python <name of your python file>